ibiza240/MTGAHelper-Windows-Client/README.md

 1- The server might be unresponsive.
 Try to go on https://mtgahelper.com and if the site cannot load, the tracker won't be able to start.
 You can report this downtime on the Discord server.

-2- The program might not find the .NET Core 3.0 framework described above.
+2- Maybe the program is not able to find the .NET Core 3.0 framework described above.
 Check in your installed applications if you have this installed:

 <img src="https://i.imgur.com/UWrO39u.png" width="420" alt=".NET Core 3.0 framework in your installed applications">